angular/material/src/components/linearProgress/README.md

+### Progress and Activity

+Make loading content in your app as delightful and painless as possible by minimizing the amount of visual change a user sees before they can view and interact with content.
+Each operation should only be represented by one activity indicator—for example, one refresh operation should not display both a refresh bar and an activity circle. @see [Material Design Specifications](https://www.google.com/design/spec/components/progress-activity.html#progress-activity-types-of-indicators)

-Linear progress bars, created with the `<material-linear-progress>` directive.
+Linear progress bars are created with the `<material-linear-progress>` directives.